ribtoks/code-jamming/_posts/2019-08-22-how-to-return-to-flow.md

 Initially I thought that this would be a perfect process for an indie developer like me that has only very limited chunks of time available.
 However, the devil is in the ~~implementation~~ detais.
 Main problem is that PDD (puzzle-driven development) was used in "outsourcing company" / "freelance market" that Yegor runs and used specifically for freelancers to bill the customer atomically.
 They forced it to work only in _master_ branch and only on "@todo" comments with specific syntax.

 Soon I realized this wouldn't work for me.
 I wanted to have my list of puzzles available in any branch I work (if it's a long-living feature branch), not only in master.
-Also I wanted to leverage existing "normal" style TODO/BUG/FIXME comments that were already present in the code that were not supported by `pdd`.
+Also I wanted to leverage existing "normal" style `TODO`/`BUG`/`FIXME` comments that were already present in the code that were not supported by `pdd`.
 Even besides that, the [ruby gem they provide](https://github.com/yegor256/pdd/) is [very slow](https://github.com/yegor256/pdd/issues/139).
 This renders this approach quite impractical for my own use.

 ### TODO-driven development

 Although PDD is quite impractical for me, it showed me a right direction.
-I could still have my subtasks stated in the source code in TODO comments, however, I needed some tools to support me.
+I could still have my subtasks stated in the source code in `TODO` comments, however, I needed some tools to support me.

 First of all I tried to check the market if there's anything available.
 Soon I found project [imdone](https://imdone.io/) that looked very promising.
-It parses your source code and extracts all TODO/BUG/FIXME comments and organizes them in the kanban board.
+It parses your source code and extracts all `TODO`/`BUG`/`FIXME` comments and organizes them in the kanban board.
 However, when I installed trial version, I found it very raw.
 Layout was quite cheap and you couldn't specify which files to include or exclude.
 However the tool helped me to realize what I wanted and this was priceless.

-So at this stage I knew I wanted a kanban board with all extracted TODO comments from the source code.
+**So now I knew I wanted a kanban board with all extracted `TODO` comments from the source code**.
 There was only 1 step left: to create this product.
-Of course, I wouldn't want to implement a kanban board from scratch.
+Of course, I didn't want to implement a kanban board from scratch.
 After quick search I found a beautifully simple project: [kanboard](https://kanboard.org/).
 After another hour I had it running on my old Raspberry Pi 2.

 ![kanboard example]({{ "/assets/img/kanboard.png" | absolute_url }})
 *Screenshot of kanboard from the official website*